 Note: Course taken for satisfactory-unsatisfactory grades only.
+Repeatable: May be repeated for a maximum of 12 credits.

-Pre-requisite: SPSY 686.
+Prerequisite: SPSY 686.
 Permission of the instructor is required.

 SPSY 793 - Supervised Field Work

 Experience in an appropriate school or agency under professional supervision provided by the school or agency and Indiana State University; designed to provide the student with experiences requiring an increasing degree of self-direction and responsibility; may be repeated with consent of Department Chairperson.